lopezpdvn/lopezpdvn.github.io/pages/tech-notes/smart.md

 - If the partition is NTFS the problem might be with partition itself not with the disk.
 Check the disk on Windows with `chkdsk`, see references for links.
+  You may see a message like ths on Linux:

+      ntfs_attr_pread_i: ntfs_pread failed: Input/output error
+      Failed to read NTFS $Bitmap: Input/output error NTFS is either inconsistent, or there is a hardware fault, or it's a SoftRAID/FakeRAID hardware.
+In the first case run chkdsk /f on Windows then reboot into Windows twice.
+The usage of the /f parameter is very important!
+If the device is a SoftRAID/FakeRAID then first activate it and mount a different device under the /dev/mapper/ directory, (e.g.
+      /dev/mapper/nvidia_eahaabcc1).
+Please see the 'dmraid' documentation
+      for more details.

 - It looks like S.M.A.R.T. diagnostic data is not as useful as initially thought, the following is quoted from [Failure Trends in a Large Disk Drive